Noyin/SDCND-Vehicle-Detection/writeup.md

 **Color Histograms**

-From code cell 6 - 12, I explored various color histograms of colorspaces to determine which properly clusters car pixels.The Saturation plane in the HSV color space performs well in clustering car pixels.Here is a 3-D plot of an image showing color histograms in HSV colorspace:
+From code cell 6 - 12, I explored various color histograms of colorspaces to determine which properly clusters car pixels.The Saturation plane in the HSV color space performs well in clustering car pixels.Below is a test image and its color histograms visualized in a HSV 3-D plot:

+![alt text][image3a]
-![alt text][image3]
+![alt text][image3b]